-Primary Enforcement Front Seat Belt Law - Allows law enforcement officers to stop and ticket the driver for a violation of the seat belt law for front seat occupants.
+Primary Enforcement Front Seat Belt Law - Allows law enforcement officers to stop and issue a ticket for a violation of the seat belt law for front seat occupants.
 No other violation need occur first.
-(Ratings are based on front seat occupants only.)
 A state that does not have this law, in addition to a primary enforcement rear seat belt law, cannot receive a green overall rating.

-Primary Enforcement Rear Seat Belt Law - Requires that all occupants in the rear seat of a vehicle wear seat belts and allows law enforcement officers to stop and ticket the driver for a violation of the seat belt law.
+Primary Enforcement Rear Seat Belt Law - Requires that all occupants in the rear seat of a vehicle wear seat belts and allows law enforcement officers to stop and issue a ticket for a violation of the seat belt law.
 No other violation need occur first.
-(Ratings are based on rear seat occupants only.)
 A state that does not have this law, in addition to a primary enforcement front seat belt law, cannot receive a green overall rating.